Prashanthkorip/SuperResolution/RESULTS.md

 ## Conclusion

-The current model (**23.50 dB**) represents a solid baseline with:
+The latest model **rcanLarge (24.13 dB)** achieves:
+- ✓ **Target PSNR of 24 dB**: Exceeded by 0.13 dB
-- Significant improvement over bicubic (+2.37 dB)
+- Significant improvement over bicubic (+3.00 dB, 14.2% relative improvement)
-- NPU-compatible architecture
+- NPU-compatible architecture (8.2M parameters, under 10M limit)
 - Production-ready code
-- Room for further optimization
+- Room for further optimization toward 26 dB stretch goal

-While it falls short of the 26 dB stretch goal, the foundation is strong and the architecture can be extended with attention mechanisms and better training strategies to reach higher PSNR values.
+The RCAN architecture with channel attention mechanisms successfully pushed performance above the 24 dB target.
+While it falls short of the 26 dB stretch goal, the foundation is strong and can be further extended with additional training strategies to reach higher PSNR values.